Chicago Driving with Invalid, Revoked, or Suspended License Lawyers

 Defenses for Driving while Suspended, Revoked or Invalid

 As a legal matter, there are very few circumstances where a person "must" drive and has no other option.
 Needing to get to work at the risk of being fired is just not legally a defense to such a ticket.
 It may be understandable and it may be a good excuse, but it's just not a legal defense.
 Although a lack of knowledge that the driver’s license was invalid, revoked or suspended may technically be a defense, proving this lack of knowledge is often an entirely different matter and is seldom successful at trial.
 Practically the only situation that would likely be acceptable as a defense might be when someone is extremely ill and there is no time to call a cab or an ambulance.
 This would be a very unusual circumstance.

 Few other Chicago traffic offenses have such a wide range of penalties associated with them as do suspended and revoked license tickets.
 Depending upon the type of suspension and the client's past driving record, such tickets may be simple and easy with very small fines and little effect on the client's driving record; or they may be extremely serious with long mandatory terms of imprisonment and extensive damage to the client's driving record.
 For instance, a suspension that results from a failure to pay a speeding ticket is not very serious whereas a revocation based upon a DUI when the client has had many such tickets before carries with it long mandatory jail terms.

-The lawyers associated with Mitchell S. Sexner & Associates LLC are all experienced Chicago traffic violation attorneys that know the best ways to help you protect your driving privileges and Mitchell Sexner himself is a former traffic Assistant State's Attorney with a proven track record of successes.
-So contact us any time at (800) 996-4824 to set up a free no-obligation consultation and to review your driving record.
+The lawyers associated with Mitchell S. Sexner & Associates LLC are all experienced Chicago traffic violation attorneys that know the best ways to help you protect your driving privileges.
+Mitchell Sexner himself is a former traffic Assistant State's Attorney and all members of the legal team have a proven track record of successes.
+So contact us any time at (312) 644-0444 to set up a free no-obligation consultation and to review your driving record.